kostomeister/Restaurant-Kitchen-Service/README.md

 ```

 ### Run server
-Finally you can ran server with
+Finally, you can run server with
 ```
 python manage.py runserver
 ```